DotranDon/PDABC-CEC2022/README.md

 https://github.com/P-N-Suganthan/2022-SO-BO
 ```

-After downloading the required benchmark files, place them in the `external/` folder or another local path and update the paths in the scripts accordingly.
+After downloading the required benchmark files, place them in the `results/` folder.

 This repository only provides the author-developed PDABC/ABC implementation and supporting scripts.
 Any external CEC2022 files should be obtained from their original source.